 STEP 3 – Evaluation Of Your Storage Device

 Once we receive your media, we will begin the initial evaluation.
-We generally complete most evaluations within 24 hours of receipt.
+We generally complete most evaluations within 1 to 2 business days.
 When completed, we will let you know, what we have found and the exact cost of the recovery should it be successful.
 We will not proceed with any recovery attempts until we verify costs with you first.
 You can then elect to proceed with the recovery or not.
 If you decide not to proceed, you are only charged for return shipping of your drive if you want it shipped back.

 STEP 4 – Recovery Of Your Lost Data